FrankNPC/bitryon-logging-examples/bitryon-logging-integration-java-spring-example/README.md

 configure bitryon.app-node.http-header-id-type to write HTTP_HEADER_STEP_TRACE_ID in HTTP response header, get it and access by the link: https://dev-portal.bitryon.io/trace.html?id=[X-Step-Trace-Id]; Or search by keywords through the portal.

+`Tips: it does not work well with ForkJoin pool E.G. CompletableFuture.runAsync()`

 ### Upload logs ###
 download and configure [bitryon-logging-agent](https://github.com/FrankNPC/bitryon-logging-examples/tree/master/bitryon-logging-agent) to upload the logs into bitryon.io for traces.